Financial setbacks affect confidence by quietly changing how you see yourself.

 The key is not eliminating caution entirely — it’s gradually recalibrating it so it matches your current stability.

-These mistakes are understandable because financial hardship often feels personal.
+These patterns are understandable because financial hardship often feels personal.
 But the response is usually a protective adjustment, not a character flaw.

 Financial setbacks affect confidence by disrupting your sense of safety and self-trust.